Remi Rough

-Rough first started as a street artist in the 1980s, moving to gallery art later.
-His compositions are abstract with coloured shapes and straight edges.
+Remi Rough (born 1971) is a British abstract and graffiti artist, painter and muralist.
+He is best known for work that bridges graffiti and street art with fine art abstraction.

+In addition, he is one half of rap duo The Dead Can Rap with American Poet and alternative hip-hop artist, Mike Ladd.

 His work has been exhibited in Hong Kong, London (United Kingdom), Los Angeles (United States), Paris (France), Perth (Australia), and Tokyo (Japan).
-He participated in the Dulwich Outdoor Gallery associated with Dulwich Picture Gallery, southeast London.
+He participated in the Dulwich Outdoor Gallery associated with Dulwich Picture Gallery, South East London.
 He produced a mural in Dulwich, "Girl at a window", based on a picture by Rembrandt in Dulwich Picture Gallery.

-In 2008, he spoke at Tate Modern in London in association with an exhibition on Street Art and in 2009 his book Lost Colours and Alibis was published.

-Rough has worked with Jason System as "Remi Rough and System" or "Remi/Rough and System".